A Plea for Truth

 Hallowed be Thy name;

 How easily good things can become “hallowed” in my eyes.
-How easily do political views or movements as “righteous” as they seem them to be, can become the god in which I serve.
+How easily do political views or movements, as “righteous” as they seem, become the god I serve?
 Pride and power always seem to follow.
 Help me again to see you as God and God alone.

 Thy kingdom come; Thy will be done on earth as it is in heaven.

 Remind me that “heaven” is today.
 Here.
 Now.
 You are present at these times.
 You are here in these struggles.
-To the extent that all of your children are known and loved, dignified by their sheer simple existence, heaven will be felt here on earth, today.
+Heaven will be felt here on earth today to the extent that all of your children are known and loved, dignified by their simple existence.

 Give us this day our daily bread;

-I am grateful for the gift of life.
-Gift of faith.
-The gifts of food and shelter.
+I am grateful for the gifts of life, faith, food, and shelter.
 I need nothing else.
-Help the millions of people who require these most basic gifts.
-Those who are in desperate need due to both the pandemic and the systems in which we currently live.
+Help the millions who require these most basic gifts, those in desperate need due to the pandemic and our current systems.

 And forgive us our trespasses as we forgive those who trespass against us;